frgomes/dejawu/README.rst

 * everything builds and compiles fine with SBT 0.13.5 and Scala 2.11.1

-* http://localhost:9000/app renders, but seems like Dojo styles are not being applied.
+* http://localhost:9000/app renders as expected, presenting a few Dojo widgets.

+* Translator HTML -> ScalaJS (with Scalatags + Dejawu) is under early development.

 What *dejawu* is about?